We’ve rounded up the top 20 marketing metrics that can fuel your business, so you don’t have to. Get the scoop inside this guide—you’re welcome 🫶

 Regarding Google ads, we typically see an average conversion rate of 4.40% on the Search Network, whereas on the Display Network, the average sinks to 0.57%.
 Below, you can see the exact average for your specific industry.

 TikTok's average conversion rates tend to sit at around 1.1%.
 The typical conversion rate for e-commerce YouTube Ads ranges from 0.05% to 0.5%.
-However, if your objective is to generate leads, aim for a conversion rate between 40-60%.
+However, if your objective is to generate new leads, aim for a conversion rate between 40-60%.

 #4 Return on ad spend (ROAS)